icebreakerone/perseus-demo-energy/README.md

 ![Consent screen](docs/consent.png)

-Granting consent will redirect to our demo client application, with the authorisation code appended to the url.
-The authorisation code can be exchanged for an access token by adding the code_verifier value to the form and submitting:
+Granting consent will redirect to our demo client application, with the authorization code appended to the url.
+The authorization code can be exchanged for an access token by adding the code_verifier value to the form and submitting:

 ![Redirect](docs/exchange.png)

 ### Client demo app

-As an alternative to the command line client, the authorisation flow can be completed in a browser at https://perseus-demo-accounting.ib1.org/start.
+As an alternative to the command line client, the authorization flow can be completed in a browser at https://perseus-demo-accounting.ib1.org/start.
 Technical information such as the code verifier, token, and the contents of the introspected token are displayed at each step.

 ### Introspection